 Top 10 Programming Languages of the Future and what they are best for

 There are around 700 programming languages.
-Therefore, picking which one to study might be difficult.
+Therefore, picking which one to study might be difficult since you need to have a clear idea of the future of programming languages and your own.
 Each year, new and improved programming languages are added to the list to add to the confusion.
 However, we are here to save the day.
 We have compiled this list of 10 programming languages after considering career perspectives, future expectations, business requirements, and characteristics of various programming languages.
 Some of the wording may have appeared in the above list of the fastest-growing computer languages:

 - PHP – general-purpose scripting languages